brendanthepretzel/10x-chatgpt-for-startups/README.md

 <img src="./Images/chatgpt.png" alt="ChatGPT Logo" width="50" height="50" align="left">

 ## Find the Prompts you Need
 All of our ChatGPT Prompts are organised into a series of collections.
-Pick a collection, open. theCSV file, and head on over to Chat GPT.
+Pick a collection, open the CSV file and head on over to Chat GPT.

 1. Big Idea - Get help articulating your idea as is.
 Do this before you go any further.
 2. Market Research - Find out about the competition, and your tartget customer.